-Entity Role Responsibilities Inter-network Test Reference Committee Co-ordination of all Projects Develop consensus amongst the INTRC and Jurisdictional Planning Representatives (JPR) to fulfil the JPR's role under NER 5.7.7.
+Entity Role Responsibilities Inter-network Test Reference Committee (INTRC) Assist project SISCs, the EJPC and JPRs with fulfilling their obligations under clause 5.7.7 Develop consensus amongst the INTRC and Jurisdictional Planning Representatives (JPR) to fulfil the JPR's role under NER 5.7.7.
 Identify and track key strategic issues including high-level reporting to the EJPC and NEMOC.
 Promote collaboration between Network Service Providers (NSPs).
 Support implementation of the 5.7.7 process, including: Promote consistency and support the relevant project System Integration Steering Committees (SISC) in the review of test procedures.
-Provide guidance and direction to the AEMO nominated coordinator of an inter-network test in respect of their functions.
+Provide guidance to the AEMO nominated coordinator of an inter- network test in respect of their functions.
 Support the review of relevant guidelines.
 Agree and document decisions on when to undertake or not undertake inter-network tests.
 Support project SISCs with development of stakeholder messaging.
-Executive Joint Planning Committee (EJPC) Review and approval Support project siscs with development of stakeholder messaging.
-Nominate JPC members to join the INTRC, along with relevant planning, connections and operational personnel.
-Receive updates from the INTRC, SISC, Relevant TNSP and provide oversight and guidance as required.
-Jurisdictional Planning representative Assessment of 5.7.7 test program • Support review of test programs and provide any proposed changes and recommendations to AEMO in accordance with clause 5.7.7.
+Executive Joint Planning Committee (EJPC) Review and approval Nominate JPC members to join the INTRC, along with relevant planning, connections and operational personnel.
+Receive updates from the INTRC, SISC, Relevant TNSPs and provide oversight and guidance as required.
+Jurisdictional Planning representative (JPR) Assessment of 5.7.7 test program • Support review of test programs and provide any proposed changes and recommendations to AEMO in accordance with clause 5.7.7.
 Proponent Overall Coordination of 5.7.7 testing for the Project Coordinate Relevant TNSPs and other Registered Participants as required to perform system studies and modelling to design and confirm 5.7.7 testing requirements Prepare a draft test program (5.7.7(m)).
-Procure inter-network test facilitation services as required for testing (5.7.7(u)) Relevant TNSP Assessment of Project against MINI criteria and Coordination with Proponent to enable 5.7.7 testing of Project Assess Project requirements for 5.7.7 testing based on MINI criteria Confirm with Proponent requirements for 5.7.7 testing A Relevant TNSP may also notify the Proponent that 5.7.7 testing is required (5.7.7(g)) Establish the Project SISC ensuring it is appropriate for the size and complexity of the Project System Integration Steering Committee (SISC) - see section 3.2 Ensure collaboration across AEMO and TNSP's to allow Projects to be integrated into the NEM The SISC members will be responsible for: Establishing a Terms of Reference for the SISC including governance and reporting.
+Procure inter-network test facilitation services as required for testing (5.7.7(u)) Relevant TNSP Assessment of Project against MINI criteria and Coordination with Proponent to enable 5.7.7 testing of Project Assess Project requirements for 5.7.7 testing based on MINI criteria Confirm with Proponent requirements for 5.7.7 testing A Relevant TNSP may also notify the Proponent that 5.7.7 testing is required (5.7.7(g)) Establish the Project SISC ensuring it is appropriate for the size and complexity of the Project Work together with the Proponent to complete system studies and establish 5.7.7 testing requirements System Integration Steering Committee (SISC) - see section 3.2 Ensure collaboration across AEMO and TNSP's to allow Projects to be integrated into the NEM The SISC members will be responsible for: Establishing a Terms of Reference for the SISC including governance and reporting, which may require approval by relevant executives.
 Developing a timetable and schedule for the delivery of all testing and market integration activities.
-Coordinating NEM integration studies (including assessment of system limits and identifying requirements for Special Protection Schemes).
+Coordinating NEM integration studies (including assessment of power system limits and identifying requirements for Special Protection Schemes).
 Developing and consulting on inter-network test programs.
 Coordinating communications to external parties on progress and delivery of the interconnector transfer capability.